zawzaww/zawzaww.github.io/_drafts/storage-provisioning-k8s.md

 tags: [kubernetes, storage, provisioning]
 ---

-In Kubernetes, we typically need to create and use *Persistent Volumes* for stateful apps such as database engines, cache store servers and so on.
-I will share how storage provisioning on Kubernetes works and how to configure *Persistent Volumes* for statefulset apps.
+In Kubernetes, we typically need to create and use *Persistent Volumes* for stateful applications such as database engines, cache store servers, and so on.
+In this article, I will share how storage provisioning on Kubernetes works and how to provision persistent storage on Kubernetes.

 I will mainly focus on managing persistent storage on the Kubernetes On-premises cluster, also known as self-managed Kubernetes in this article, and also demonstrate how to configure the **local-path** and **NFS** storage provisioners and how to deploy *Persistent Volumes* dynamically using them on the Kubernetes cluster.